raymondworkshop/raymondworkshop.github.io/_posts/business/2020-04-13-the-practical-part-in-business.md

     - **practical ability** is more important

     - **pass the basic boring step** firstly, then the creative part will come

+* practical part
+    - understand **the desired business outcomes and goals**
+    - **intuition**
+        + (knowledge from) an ability to understand or know something immediately based on your feelings rather than facts

+    - industry/domain knowledge and sense

+    - curiosity

+    - iterative

 * TODO
     - programming from start <500line>